 This medical school makes use of a teaching philosophy been referred to as “bedside-to-bench-to-bedside”.
 This teaching approach brings experience to the students and they are able to learn at their own pace.
 The same teaching approach extends to masters and specialist courses.

 Having realized the need for better health care in the society, the University of Rome Tor Vergata took it upon themselves to create a department that solves this problem.
-With the department of biomedical and prevention, medical research is at its peak.
+With the department of biomedical and prevention, medical research at the University is at its peak.

 This department opens the door to extensive research in various medical fields such as Basic Research, Infectious Diseases, Degenerative Diseases, Genetic Studies, Anatomy-Clinical Studies, Oncology, Experimental Studies, Regenerative Medicine and Surgery, Regenerative Medicine and Surgery.
-With this in place, medical students need not go seek research experience outside the University, as all that is needed is within their reach.
+With this in place, medical students do not need to go outside the University to seek research experience, as all that is needed is within their reach.

 Department of Clinical Science and Translational Medicine

-A good IMAT score is the most important qualification a student needs to apply for admission at the University of Rome Tor Vergata medical school.
-Although a B1 Italian certificate will be required when a student gets to the 3rd year of the medical degree.
-This is required to help students have smooth interactions with patients during their clinicals
+A good IMAT score is the most important qualification for a student who wants to apply for admission at the University of Rome Tor Vergata medical school.
+Although a B1 Italian certificate will be required when a student reaches the 3rd year of the medical degree.
+This is required to help students have smooth interactions with patients during their clinicals.